Corporate Tax Rates and What You Owe

 S Corporations - Not Taxed as Corporations

 S corporations are taxed in a different way from corporations.
-The shareholders of an S corporation are taxed on their percentage share of the taxable income, passed through to them on their personal tax returns.
+The shareholders of an S corporation are taxed on their percentage share of the taxable income (called a distributive share), passed through to them on their personal tax returns.
+S corporations don't pay dividends to their shareholders as such, but they may pay shareholders part of that distributive share.